adaltas/node-nikita/src/write/yaml.coffee.md

 *   `match`
     Replace this marker, a string or a regular expression.
 *   `merge`
-    Read the destination if it exists and merge its content.
+    Read the target if it exists and merge its content.
 *   `replace`
     The content to be inserted, used conjointly with the from, to or match options.